-This is a chance for people age 55 and upolder to have lunch and socialize with their neighbors.
+This will be an opportunity for community members age 55 and older to have lunch and socialize with their neighbors.

 The menu will include hot dogs, hamburgers and other picnic fare.
 A variety of desserts along with, punch, milk, tea and coffee will be served.

 Little Utica United Methodist Church is located on Lamson Road, heading west off Route 48, just past the intersection of Lamson Road and East Mud Lake Road.

 Oswego Mayor Thomas Gillen and members of the Common Council have announced the City of Oswego Council meetings and Committee meetings are now available for viewing on the day following the meeting date, on the link to our YouTube channel.

 The public can now go to that link and watch tapings of both the committee and council meetings.
 They can also do a YouTube channel search for “City of Oswego” and the meetings will show up in this search as well.